 - 1 egg *(substitute flaxseed meal for vegan)

 - 1/4 cup & 1 Tbsp almond flour

 - 1/2 oz dark chocolate chunks (I used 85% cocoa)*

 - ½ tsp. baking soda

 - In a bowl using a hand mixer, mix together avocado and coconut sugar until smooth.
 Add in the egg.

-- Mix in the cocoa powder and baking soda.
+- Mix in the cocoa powder, almond flour, and baking soda.

 - Stir in chocolate chunks.

 - Using cookie dough scoop place dollops of cookie dough on a baking sheet with parchment paper.

 - Bake for 8 minutes or until the cookies don’t stick as much to the paper as they did before baking.

 - Cool down.
 Store in an airtight container in the fridge.

 *Could use semi sweet mini chocolate chips instead